 You’ll see from our packing list below that we travel as light as we can whilst still being comfortable, the general rule is the smaller the better.

 If you buy a 40-50 litre pack you won’t be able to pack an endless supply of clean clothing.
 Trust us when we say you’ll be doing yourself a huge favour by getting a smaller size pack to restrict your packing choices.
-It’s no fun to struggle to get on a sweaty local bus with a massive backpack in 40 degree heat, we’ve been there.
+It’s no fun to struggle to get on a sweaty local bus with a massive backpack in 40-degree heat, we’ve been there.

 It’s also worth noting that, unless you are going to remote places, a lot of things can be picked up as you go.
 The world is far more developed now than you might think and beyond places where there are restrictions on imports, most items you’ll need will be readily available everywhere.

 Even if Laos sounds exotic and far, far away right now, you’ll find pharmacies and clothing stores to grab any essentials you may need in all the main towns.
-People around the world have the same basic needs as you and demand usually pushes the supply no matter where you go.
+People around the world have the same basic needs as you and demand usually push the supply no matter where you go.

 You don’t need to look so pretty 😉